schmiatz/agave/docs/src/operations/guides/validator-failover.md

 You will need:
 * Two non-delinquent validator nodes
-* Junk identities on both validators to use when not actively voting
+* identities that are not associated with a staked vote account on both validators to use when not actively voting
 * Validator startup scripts both modified to use symbolic link as the identity
 * Validator startup scripts both modified to include staked identity as authorized voter